Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Evaluation

-First, we measure the throughput of the inter-core loopback messaging system.
-Our implementation only uses a single 100-Gbps loopback port, as sending full packets among cores for each incoming packet is not the intended design.
-To test the performance of this loopback port, we implement a two-step forwarding system: we assign half of the cores to be recipients of the incoming traffic, and then each of these cores forwards packets to a specific core in the other half, and that core returns the packet to the link.
-We achieve 60\% and 61\% maximum throughput for packet sizes 64B and 65B respectively, mainly bottlenecked by the destination core header being attached to each packet.
-For packet sizes larger than 128 bytes the system can keep up with the 100-Gbps link rate.
+Finally, we measured the throughput of the inter-\name loopback messaging system.
+Our implementation only uses a single 100-Gbps loopback port, since sending packets among cores for every incoming packet is not the intended design.
+To test the performance of this loopback port, we implement a two-step forwarding system: we assigned half of the \names to be recipients of the incoming traffic, and then each of these \names forwards packets to its corresponding \name in the other half, and finally that core returns the packet to the link.
+We achieve 60\% and 61\% maximum throughput for the smallest packet sizes 64~Bytes and 65~Bytes respectively.
+Mainly \fname is bottlenecked by the destination \name header having to be attached to each packet.
+For packet sizes larger than 128 bytes, the system can keep up with the full 100-Gbps line rate.

-Next, we perform two tests to measure the latency of broadcast messages, one with paced messages and one where each core is trying to send as many messages as it can.
-We timestamp each message and compare arrival time against transmit time.
-When paced, messages experience a latency between 72 to 92~ns.
-At full rate---which is not the intended use for this communication channel---we observe 1,596--1,680~ns of latency for the worse case design with 16 packet processors.
-This latency mostly comes from the 18~FIFO slots in each \name, 16 from actual FIFO and 2 from PR registers, which can be sent out every 16 cycles due to round-robin arbitration among cores, constituting 1,152~ns of this latency.
-Note that the write to the broadcast memory region will be blocked until there is room in the FIFO.
-The rest of the latency is due to FIFOs and registers in the switching subsystem and the software that can have slight variation.
+We also performed two tests to measure the latency of broadcast messages: one with a fixed-rate of sparse messages, and one where each \name is trying to send as many messages as fast as it can.
+We time-stamp each message by writing the time-stamp value in the broadcast region, and upon arrival compare the current time against the transmit time.
+In the normal scenario of sparse messages, we observed a latency between 72 to 92~ns.
+When trying to send as many messages as possible---which is not the intended use for this communication channel---we observe 1,596--1,680~ns of latency for the design with 16 {\name}s.
+This latency mostly comes from the 18~FIFO slots in each \name---16 from actual FIFO and 2 from PR registers---which can be sent out every 16 cycles due to round-robin arbitration among cores (or every 8 cycles for the design with 8 {\name}s).
+This accounts for 1,152~ns of this latency: $ 16\times18$ cycles, each at 4~ns.
+A write to the broadcast memory region will be blocked until there is room in the FIFO.
+The rest of the latency is due to FIFOs and registers in the packet distribution subsystem and the RISC-V software having slight variations.